tayloracapula/simple-backend-API/README.md

 ```bash
 bun run src/index.ts
 ```

+this project requires a .env file to store it's port and some other secret variables. change the .env.example to a .env and input the port that you want.

 # API concepts and examples of requests and responses.
 I am going to be using the Hono framework it has many modern features such as async await and other cool stuff https://hono.dev/docs/api/hono